 - Experience a dip in academic performance

-- **Stop using the computer or other devices that connect to the internet**
+- Have stopped using the computer or other devices that connect to the internet

-- Change eating and sleeping habits.
-For example, the person may begin experiencing nightmares.
+- Change in eating and sleeping habits.
+For example, they may begin experiencing nightmares

-- Suddenly begin hanging out with a new group of friends
+- Suddenly started hanging out with a new group of friends

-On the other side of things, it's important to look out for some of the signs that someone is engaging in cyberbullying.
+On the other side of things, it's essential to look out for some of the signs that someone is engaging in cyberbullying.

 As shown by the statistics, more people engage in cyberbullying than you might think, and these numbers are based on those who admit it.
-It's quite possible there are more people than the research suggests.
+There may be more people than the research suggests.

 It's tricky to determine when someone is engaging in cyberbullying, but it's not impossible.
 Typically, children, or adults, who are engaging in cyberbullying will: